Biographies

 Leonie Martin was the sister of Saint Therese of the Child Jesus.
 All the sisters in the family were like their mother: intelligent, beautiful and gracious - except Leonie!
 She was a slow learner, solitary, sullen, rebellious, and certainly not beautiful.
 Yet in time - a long time - she began to understand herself.
 She tried to become a nun like her sisters 3 times.
 3 times she entered the convent; 3 times she left.
 The last time she persevered and did a holy Visitation nun.

-Depressed Catholic heroes
+Depressed Catholic Heroes

 Blessed Therese Couderc, deposed Founder of the Cenacle Sisters, who once said, "I have a continuous fear.
-I am oppressed by monotony.
-My soul is reduced to agony."

-Blessed Assunta Pallotta, was a missionary nun in China.
+Blessed Assunta Pallotta was a missionary nun in China.

-Saint Paul of the Cross, was founder of the Passionists.
+Saint Paul of the Cross was founder of the Passionists.

 Gaetano Mauro's last years were ones of deep depression.

-Louis Necchi, was a doctor and psychologist.
+Louis Necchi was a doctor and psychologist.

-Obsessed Catholic heroes
+Obsessed Catholic Heroes

 Saint John of Vallombosa was a studious monk whose studies eventually led him to become interested in necromancy and the black arts.
 His character changed from pious to vicious.
 The Abbot had him imprisoned in a monastery cell.
 When his imprisonment was over, he asked the Abbot to permit to be a Hermit.
 Later he became a friend of Saint Catherine of Siena.